X12-Cloud/X12-Cloud/README.md

 ### 🚀 What I'm Up To

-- 🔧 Low-level programming — building a compiler in C++ from scratch
+- 🔧 Low-level programming — building everything from scratch in C++
 - 🧠 Experimenting with AI models and neural networks in Python (TensorFlow, NumPy)
 - 🎮 Playing Geometry Dash — sometimes modding it too
 - 🖥️ Trying to understand what happens between keypress and kernel